These grilled lamb chops are glazed with sweet peach honey and served with a simple watercress and grilled peach salad for the perfect summer meal.

 In that good sort of way where you don’t want the meal to end.

-Grilled peaches on top of a simply dressed watercress salad were served alongside the lamb chops and I made a simple brown and wild rice salad (studded with things like feta, fresh herbs, dried cranberries, seeds and nuts) and some grilled baby broccoli to fill up the table.
+Grilled peaches on top of a simply dressed watercress salad were served alongside the lamb chops and I made a simple brown and wild rice salad (studded with things like feta, fresh herbs, dried cranberries, seeds and nuts) and some grilled baby broccoli (roasted romanesco would be great too) to fill up the table.

 We poured a local rosé to match the local honey and American raised lamb and fended off attempts from a certain someone to grab any scraps that might come her way in her strategic spot under the table.